Many Canadians have multiple accounts: chequing and savings accounts, non-registered investment accounts, and registered investment accounts.

 To facilitate the transfer, the ID may request a Death Certificate.

-The Deceased is deemed to have disposed of their RRSP immediately before their death at the FMV of the underlying investments, and the full amount is taxable and will be included in the Deceased’s terminal T1 tax return(s).
-As such, the Estate is liable for the associated income tax and the designated beneficiary receives the full value of the RRSP.
+The Deceased is deemed to have disposed of their RRSP immediately before their death at the FMV of the underlying investments.
+The full amount is taxable and will be included in the Deceased’s terminal T1 tax return(s).
+As such, the Estate is liable for the associated income tax and the DB receives the full value of the RRSP.

-The account does not retain its status as an RRSP account when it transitions to the Designated Beneficiary.
+The account doesn’t retain its status as an RRSP account when it transitions to the DB.

 Estate of the Deceased.